 The University of Chicago Department of Radiation and Cellular Oncology offers a four year residency program in Radiation Oncology.
 The residency meets all the requirements of the American Board of Radiology (ABR) and is fully accredited by the American Medical Association's Accreditation Council for Graduate Medical Education (ACGME).

-Structure of The program
+Structure of the residency program

 There are three clinical years of the program.
 PGY-2 residents begin residency with a four-week orientation course in Clinical Radiation Oncology, Radiation Physics, and Radiobiology.
 During the PGY-5 year, one or more residents are designated as Chief Resident(s) and participate in administrative and supervisory responsibilities.
-Residents are placed on a rotating on-call schedule and cover emergency consultations throughout the Medical Center under attending staff supervision.
+Residents are placed on a rotating on-call schedule and cover emergency consultations at the University of Chicago Medicine and the University of Illinois Hospital under attending staff supervision.

 Seminars and Conferences

 An important focus of the program is resident education.
 One of the most important aspects of the educational program is the Departmental Morning Conference at which the residents prepare and present selected cases to the attending staff.
-The Monday Conference is run by Dr. Weichselbaum and the attending who treats the specific disease site being presented.
+The Monday Conference is run by the chairman, Dr. Weichselbaum and the attending physician who treats the specific disease site being presented.
 Following an overview of the workup and diagnosis, the patient's management is discussed.
-The appropriate radiotherapeutic, chemotherapeutic and surgical literature is then critically reviewed.
+The appropriate radiotherapeutic, chemotherapeutic, and surgical literature is then critically reviewed.
 Lastly, the patient’s radiation treatment plan is reviewed.
 The broad nature of the conference exemplifies the program's goal to train residents as "oncologists first and radiotherapists second."

 Departmental research seminars are presented monthly by the attending staff, physicists, and radiobiologists.
 Topics range from review of issues in biology to presentations of a faculty member's current research.
 This seminar series fosters interaction and cooperation between the clinical and basic science faculty.
-The Department arranges periodic visits from noted Radiation Oncologists, Physicists and Biologists from outside the University.
+The Department arranges periodic visits from noted Radiation Oncologists, Physicists and Biologists from outside the University of Chicago.
 All visitors meet with the residents and present seminars to the department as a whole.

-A focus of the University of Chicago Residency program is on basic science research.
-The PGY-4 year is thus devoted to research.
+A focus of the University of Chicago Residency program is on and clinical research and academia.
+The entire PGY-4 year is thus devoted to research.
 There are currently 2 research pathways—either basic science or clinical research.
 Due to the wide variety of research and ample laboratories in the department, many residents opt to work under the supervision of one of the department's faculty.
-As shown in the following sections, the research interests of the department's medical, physics and biology faculty cover a wide spectrum.
+As shown in the Faculty Section, the research interests of the department's medical, physics, and biology faculty cover a wide spectrum.
 Residents have also worked in University laboratories outside the department.

 After Completion of the program